 It’s What You Do with What You’ve Got

-One of my favorite movies growing up, So Dear to My Heart, had a song called, “It’s Whatcha Do with Whatcha Got” that has arguably gotten me through most projects, endeavors, and life phases, if I’m being honest.
+One of my favorite movies growing up, So Dear to My Heart, had a song called “It’s Whatcha Do with Whatcha Got” that has arguably gotten me through most projects, endeavors, and life phases, if I’m honest.
 Here, this principle comes in handy yet again.
 It may be tempting to raid the organizer section Michaels to set up your learning space in some picture-perfect schoolroom with color-coated drawers and expensive shelves.
-But, don’t feel like you have to spend your life savings on setting it up.
+But don’t feel like you have to spend your life savings on setting it up.
 It’s what you do with what you’ve got!

-Whether it’s a small space, coffee table, repurposed cardboard boxes, or a DIY fort, there are plenty of of ways to creatively use space and materials to suit your needs.
+Whether it’s a small space, coffee table, repurposed cardboard boxes, or a DIY fort, there are plenty of ways to creatively use space and materials to suit your needs.
 According to homeschool mom of three, Lindsay Smith (@littleschoolofsmiths), “Wherever your children feel comfortable is where they should learn, whether that be the living room floor, couch, outside, or at the kitchen counter/table.”

 Tell Us Your Homeschool Room Ideas